 When Typically Offered: Summer, Fall, Winter, Spring ABE 081 Special Topics In Adult Basic Education Credits: 1 Classes focus on specific issues and/or topics of interest in ABE.
 ABE 082 Special Topics In Adult Basic Education Credits: 2 Classes focus on specific issues and/or topics of interest in ABE.
 ABE 083 Special Topics In Adult Basic Education Credits: 3 Classes focus on specific issues and/or topics of interest in ABE.
 ABE 084 Special Topics In Adult Basic Education Credits: 4 Classes focus on specific issues and/or topics of interest in ABE.
-When Typically Offered: Fall ABE 085 Special Topics In Adult Basic Education L1 Credits: 5 Classes focus on specific issues and/or topics of interest in ABE- ABE 097 Individual Projects In ABE Credits: 1 Individual project in a specific area of ABE.
+When Typically Offered: Fall ABE 085 Special Topics In Adult Basic Education L1 Credits: 5 Classes focus on specific issues and/or topics of interest in ABE-I 1 ABE 097 Individual Projects In ABE Credits: 1 Individual project in a specific area of ABE.
 Mandatory decimal grading.
 Instructor permission required: Yes, based on evaluation of students' educational and work experience.
-Adult Basic Education - CEO ABECE 001 Basic Skills Orientation and Assessment -CEO Credits: 1 Students will learn about the ESL, ABE and GED programs and understand how to be successful in their classes.
-Students' basic skills will be assessed and students will be placed at their appropriate level.
-Mandatory P/NC grading.
-Instructor permission required: Yes.
+Adult Basic Education - CEO ABECE 001 ABE Registration and Enrollment - CEO Credits: 2 Variable Credit: Yes.